-Full beards are prohibited.
-Goatee-type beards are allowed only in conjunction with a mustache and will be no wider than the corners of the mustache, cropped and trimmed to the contour of the chin.
-It is not to extend past the contour of the chin and shall be conjoined to meet the ends of the mustache.
-It shall be neatly trimmed and maintained as to not interfere with the wearing of a personal safety mask or other PPE (personal protective equipment) if issued.
-Goatees, in conjunction with mustaches, shall not be longer than one-half (1/2) inch in length.
+Full beards are allowed but shall not exceed more than one-half (1/2) inch in length.
+Goatee-type beards are permitted even without a fully connecting mustache.
+The lack of a fully connecting mustache due to the inability to grow facial hair in those areas shall not be deemed unprofessional.
+Beards and Goatee's must be cropped and trimmed to the contour of the chin.
+Regardless, all facial hair must be neatly trimmed and maintained so as not to interfere with the proper wearing of personal safety masks or other PPE (personal protective equipment), if required.
+In cases where an officer's facial hair prevents the proper use of PPE, the officer will be required to alter or remove their facial hair to ensure the equipment fits correctly.
+Goatees, in conjunction with or without mustaches, shall not be longer than one-half (1/2) inch in length.
 Personnel with a medical condition which precludes shaving shall be required to submit a statement from a medical doctor verifying such condition.